caelusway/agent-launchpad-infra/docs/monitoring.md

 ## 🎯 Monitoring Overview

 Comprehensive monitoring is essential for running AI agents in production.
-This guide covers setting up observability, metrics collection, alerting, and performance monitoring for the AI Agent Launchpad.
+This guide covers setting up observability, metrics collection, alerting, and performance monitoring for the Multi-Agent Infrastructure at Scale.

 ## 🏗️ Monitoring Architecture